vercel/vercel/errors/scale-invalid-dc.md

 #### Why This Error Occurred

-When supplying `regions` or `scale` settings, you used an unknown or invalid dc identifier.
+When supplying a region or DC identifier in `now scale`, we weren't able to recognize the value as valid.

 #### Possible Ways to Fix It

-Check your `now.json` or `--regions` flag and make sure you are using a valid string.
+Check your `now scale` command make sure you are using a valid string after the URL.
 Regions and DCs have to be in *lowercase*.

 **Valid region identifiers**: